 The margin deposits of CDCC and CDS and clearing fund margins of CDCC are held in liquid instruments.
-Cash margin deposits and cash clearing fund deposits from Clearing Members, which are recognized on the condensed consolidated balance sheet, are held by CDCC with the Bank of Canada.
+Cash margin deposits and cash clearing fund deposits from Clearing Members, which are recognized on the consolidated balance sheet, are held by CDCC with the Bank of Canada.
 Non-cash margin deposits and non-cash clearing fund deposits pledged to CDCC under irrevocable agreements are in government securities and other securities and are held with approved depositories.
-Cash collateral from participants, which are recognized on the condensed consolidated balance sheet, is held by CDS with a Schedule 1 Canadian chartered bank.
-Non-cash collateral pledged to CDS under irrevocable agreements are in liquid government securities and are held with approved depositories.
+Cash collateral from CDS's participants, which is recognized on the consolidated balance sheet, is held by CDS at the Bank of Canada and NSCC/DTC.
+Non-cash collateral, which is not recognized on the consolidated balance sheet, pledged by participants under Participant Rules is held by CDS in liquid government and fixed income securities.